Archive How to Set Up Parental Controls on Chromebook

 Best Parental Control App for Chromebook

 Parental control doesn’t have to come from Google just because your child’s device is manufactured by them.
-Sometimes third-party apps can be much more efficient than first-party apps.
+Sometimes, third-party apps can be much more efficient than first-party apps.
 Such is the case with Safes, a parental control app that is available on Android, iOS, and through your web browser.

 To set up parental controls on a Chromebook, you can install Safes with Google Play or easily use the Safes web panel.
 Safes has all the features that you could want from a parental control app and has fewer restrictions.
 For example, your child can be supervised by Safes until they reach the age of 18.
-Safes’s features include all the above examples for Google Family Link and more such as:
+Safes’ features include all the above examples for Google Family Link and more such as:

 • Setting a schedule for your child’s app use